my-name-is-samael/BeamJoy/README.md

     </li>
 </ul>

-## Roadmap
+## Bucket list

-- [ ] Fork with only race features
+- Race fork (only when the mod will be done and polished)
-- [ ] Toggleable automatic random weather presets (maybe with smooth transitions, waiting for base game changes for temperature and weather)
+- Toggleable automatic random weather presets (maybe with smooth transitions, waiting for BeamNG changes about temperature and weather)
-- [ ] Client-side cache system (cookie-like; useful for personal records in races, for example).

-Implementing BeamMP v3.5+ features when it will come out:
+- Implementing BeamMP v3.5+ features when it will come out:
   - Add Core configs for AllowGuests ([#335](https://github.com/BeamMP/BeamMP-Server/pull/335))
   - Player limit join bypass by staff ([#372](https://github.com/BeamMP/BeamMP-Server/pull/372))

+## Known issues

+- Windows system costs performances, this is a fact.
+Unfortunately, this is the only way BeamJoy have to not be intrusive (we do not want to force players by adding UI-Apps, but still give them mandatory scenario and server informations).
+- Having vehicle config with modded parts (which belong to a mod that is not present on the server) is causing impossibility to spawn a vehicle in a scenario with imposed config.
+We do not have a way to detect this particular case for now.

 ## Credits